-In 2015, there was a large outbreak across the Americas, with more than 1,300,000 suspected cases of chikungunya recorded in the Caribbean islands, Latin America and the United States.
-More than 190 deaths were attributed to this disease during this period.
+Between 2014 and 2017, there was a large outbreak across the Americas, with more than 2.5 million suspected cases of chikungunya recorded in the Caribbean islands, Latin America and the United States.
+More than 600 deaths were attributed to this disease during this period.

 Chikungunya is caused by a virus transmitted primarily by Aedes aegypti mosquitoes.
 These mosquitoes bite during the day, usually just after sunrise and around sunset.

 Chikungunya causes severe fever and debilitating joint pain, and shares some clinical signs with Zika and dengue, which sometimes leads to misdiagnosis in areas where these diseases are prevalent.
 Symptoms usually improve within a week; however, sometimes the joint pain may persist for months or even years.

 Chikungunya is most prevalent in Asia, Africa, the Americas and the Pacific.
 It also occurs in warmer parts of Europe.
 Chikungunya cases have been reported from more than 100 countries.

 - 2How many people are affected by chikungunya?

 Chikungunya occurs in sporadic outbreaks that are often separated by periods of more than 10 years, so it is difficult to assess the global burden of this disease, but the virus is widespread.